-On April 28, 2014, the Company entered into the Syndicated Credit Agreement to provide a \$135.0 million senior secured revolving credit facility, which can be increased by request of the Company, to \$200.0 million, subject to the terms and provisions of the Syndicated Credit Agreement.
+On April 28, 2014, the Company entered into a credit agreement with Texas Capital Bank, N.A. and a syndication of lenders (the "Syndicated Credit Agreement") to provide a \$135.0 million senior secured revolving credit facility, which can be increased by request of the Company, to \$200.0 million, subject to the terms and provisions of the Syndicated Credit Agreement.
+On July 31, 2014, amounts available to the Company under the Syndicated Credit Agreement were increased by \$40.0 million to \$175.0 million.
 The revolving credit facility matures on April 28, 2017.
 Borrowings under the new credit facility are limited to the borrowing base, which is determined based on the loan value of the pool of collateral in which the lenders have a security interest.
 The Company may add houses, vacant lots, land and acquisition and development projects to its pool of collateral through April 28, 2015.
 The loan value of speculative houses, pre-sold houses, model houses, vacant lots, land and acquisition and development projects is adjusted based on formulas with respect to each of those categories of collateral; the loan value of the collateral decreases based on the amount of time such collateral is in the borrowing base.
-Subsequent to this date and through April 28, 2016, advances will continue to be made for assets previously included in the pool of collateral as they move into higher funding categories.
+Subsequent to April 28, 2015 and through April 28, 2016, advances will continue to be made for assets previously included in the pool of collateral as they move into higher funding categories.
 Speculative homes may remain in the borrowing base for up to 18 months.
 Vacant lots, land and acquisition and development projects may remain in the borrowing base for up to three years.
 Interest on amounts borrowed is paid monthly at a rate based on LIBOR or the 3.75% interest rate floor, whichever is greater.

-The Syndicated Credit Agreement contains various financial covenants including EBITDA to debt service payments ratio, a debt to capitalization ratio, a leverage ratio, liquidity ratio and ratio of value of all land, lots and acquisition and development projects to net worth and a net worth ratio.
+The Syndicated Credit Agreement contains various financial covenants including EBITDA to debt service payments ratio, a debt to capitalization ratio; a leverage ratio; liquidity ratio and ratio of value of all land, lots and acquisition and development projects to net worth; and a net worth ratio.
 In addition, the Syndicated Credit Agreement contains various covenants that, among other restrictions, limit the amount of the Company's additional debt.
+As of June 30, 2014, the Company was in compliance with all of the covenants contained in the Syndicated Credit agreement.